rustwasm/book/src/game-of-life/time-profiling.md

 measurements from it without distorting the performance of the rest of the system.

-For example, we can create a simple FPS counter that we update on each iteration of our `renderLoop`:
+For example, we can create a simple frames per second (FPS) counter that we update on each iteration of our `renderLoop`:

 ```js
 const fps = new class {